RhinoSecurityLabs/IAMActionHunter/README.md

 ## Blue Team Use
 This tool also offers the ability to output and save query results in a CSV format, which is beneficial for security teams seeking a high-level overview of principal permissions and resources within an AWS account.
 For instance, you may want to identify users and roles with `iam:put*` permissions in an account.
 By executing a query and generating a CSV, you can easily review all users and roles with these permissions, along with the resources they have access to.

-# Usage
+# Installation
-This has also been implemented into https://github.com/RhinoSecurityLabs/pacu as a module, `iam__enum_action_query` if you prefer that.
+Much of this functionality has also been implemented into https://github.com/RhinoSecurityLabs/pacu as a module, `iam__enum_action_query` if you prefer that.

 Suggested Setup:
 ```